shadders/JavaBitcoin/README.md

 No special installation is required for the LevelDB database.

-JavaBitcoin stores its application data in user-home/AppData/Roaming/JavaBitcoin.
+JavaBitcoin stores its application data in the user application data directory.
 You can override this by specifying -Dbitcoin.datadir=data-path on the command line before the -jar option.
 The blocks are stored in the Blocks subdirectory.
 The LevelDB databases are stored in the LevelDB subdirectory.

 The first time you start JavaBitcoin, it will create and initialize the tables in the database.
 You will also need to resize the GUI to the desired size.
 Stop and restart JavaBitcoin and the GUI tables should be resized to match the new window dimensions.